 Robert Fernandez Interviewed by Simone dos Anjos

-You recently graduated from the University of Iowa and now you’ve completed your first manuscript.
+You recently graduated from the University of Iowa, and now you've completed your first manuscript.
 Tell us about your time at UoI, and about the beginnings of the manuscript.

-Overall, my time at the Writers’ Workshop consisted of expending huge amounts of energy writing and revising poems I’d eventually discard.
+On the whole, my time at the Writers' Workshop consisted of expending huge amounts of energy writing and revising poems I'd eventually discard.
 I produced a large amount of work during my first semester, but none of it went anywhere.
-Then in mid-December, after that first workshop had finished, I wrote around 30 short prose poems that seemed different and that I liked.
-Only three or four of those poems are now in the manuscript, but that burst sent me in a new direction and kept me going over the next year, during which I also produced little I was happy with, despite a massive effort.
+Then in mid-December, after that first workshop had finished, and in the space of about three days, I wrote around 30 short prose poems that seemed different and that I liked.
+Only three or four of those poems are now in the manuscript, but that burst set me in a new direction and kept me going over the next year, during which I also produced very little I was happy with, despite a massive effort.
 I actually completed the bulk of the manuscript over the summer of 2006, immediately after graduation.
-In retrospect, I guess it’s interesting, but not exceptional, that I completed the majority of the work in the manuscript after I was out of the Workshop.
-When I arrived at the Workshop, I thought it’d be a place for breaking down walls, a no-holds-barred, angel-wrestling bloodbath, as well as a time for refining sensibility, drives, and technique.
-I had a wonderful class and wonderful teachers, but that doesn’t change the fact that an MFA program is a political and social animal.
-Thankfully, the Writers’ Workshop’s emphasis is on giving students the maximum freedom to write, and thankfully I was in a head space that allowed me at least to attempt to take advantage of that time.

-There are always a host of prohibitive impulses struggling to keep the language from straying too far into the alien or unfamiliar, which is to say that even while writing (not to speak of revision) intuition and ear negotiate both the distinct and interrelated demands of sight, sound, and intellect.
-One struggles back against these impulses and maybe an equilibrium is achieved.
+There’s always a host of prohibitive impulses struggling to keep the language from straying too far into the alien or the unfamiliar.
+Which is to say, that even while writing (not to speak of revision) intuition and ear negotiate the distinct and the interrelated demands of sight, sound, and intellect.
+One struggles back against those prohibitive impulses and maybe an equilibrium is achieved.
 Blake says, “Poetry fettered, fetters the human race.
 Nations are destroyed or flourish in proportion as their poetry, painting, and music are destroyed or flourish.”
-However, it seems that radically unfettered language is too often chaotic and has a sense of trauma, not artistry, about it.
-Artaud, Blake, Amelia Rosselli, certain parts of Exodus, certain parts of Canetti, Dante, and The Book of Revelation all come to mind as handling very alien impulses and sensations while still rendering text that’s legible and precise.
-After all, Blake says “Poetry fettered, fetters the human race,” not “language” fettered.
-I also hope that one doesn’t have to oscillate only between the binaries of sense/nonsense, familiar/alien, restraint/freedom.
-I recently read a short story by Musil titled “Can a Horse Laugh?” and in the course of reading it it seemed to me that I briefly underwent—specifically because of the incredible precision of the language—the utterly alien experience of being a horse laughing.
-Musil’s answer to the question “can a horse laugh?” is “yes” and that yes is arrived at not simply because he tells us a story of his having seen a horse laughing and we’re supposed to take him at his word, but because he’s been able to transform himself, by writing (and the reader, by reading), into a horse laughing.
-I should also add that the sensation enacted in “Can a Horse Laugh?” could just as accurately be described as that of a person becoming a horse becoming a person who is being “tickled” as if by a lover.
-John Grey, writing about Jenny Saville, describes her paintings as accessing “areas of sensation that ordinary experience struggles to close off, but which can never be wholly banished…a zone of experience that is not exclusively human…” Musil’s piece falls into that category of experience.
-I also think of Stevens in “Of Mere Being”: “A gold-feathered bird, Sings in the palm, without human meaning, / Without human feeling, a foreign song.”
-The goal of accessing those foreign zones of experience (if one could say there’s a goal) might be to uncover a more potent or direct experience of life.
-An interplay of freedom and restraint would hopefully ensure that the language did not dissolve into chaos while, at the same time, remaining language that unfolds new experiences and grasps one’s present experience more accurately and vividly.
+However, it seems that radically unfettered language is often too chaotic and has a sense of trauma, not artistry, about it.
+Artaud, Blake, Amelia Rosselli, certain parts of Exodus, certain parts of Canetti, Dante, The Book of Revelation, all come to mind as handling very alien impulses and sensations while still rendering text that’s legible and precise.
+After all, Blake says “Poetry fettered, fetters the human race,” not “language fettered.”
+I also hope that one don’t have to oscillate only between the binaries of sense/nonsense, familiar/alien, restraint/freedom.

 From the long poem “Pageant”: